cucumber/aruba/README.md

 * The output from those commands (in colour if the output uses ANSI escapes)
 * The files that were created (syntax highlighted in in colour)

+In addition to this, it creates an `index.html` file with links to all individual report files.
 Reporting is off by default, but you can enable it by defining the `ARUBA_REPORT_DIR` environment variable, giving it the value where reports should be written: